Two employees were working together in a government department.

 Employee X's actions are a presumed invasion of privacy under

-Arbitrator Briggs determined that the Board did have
+Arbitrator Briggs determined that the Board di have jurisdiction

-jurisdiction on the basis that FIPPA is an employment-related
+on the basis that FIPPA is an employment related statute and its

-statute and its provisions on the protection of privacy are
+provisions on the protection of privacy are implicitly included in

 Issue 2: Vicarious Liability